 You will be notified of the audit findings.
-The auditor will explain any adjustment to you or your representative before finalizing the audit.
-If you have information we have not considered or you believe a mistake has been made, please contact the auditor promptly.
+The auditor will explain any adjustments to you or your representative before finalizing the audit.
+If you have information we have not considered or you believe we made a mistake, please contact the auditor promptly.

 If you're facing an audit, or just want to know more about audits, this video will give you information about what to expect before, during, and after an audit by the Departments of Revenue, Labor and Industries, and Employment Security.